 1999 - Frances Kenney brings the Hat & Scarf program to St. Joseph.

-2002 - Father John Amsberry becomes Pastor at St. Joseph and "You Are Loved" (URLVD) is born.
+2002 - Father John Amsberry becomes Pastor at St. Joseph and his saying, "You Are Loved" (URLVD) is born.

 2003 - Youth Group attends their first Steubenville Youth Conference in San Diego.
 Twenty-seven students attend.
 Another first for the Youth Group is a service trip to Mexico.